 Best Breakfast Spots in Town: The Donut + Dog, Pancake Pantry, Milk & Honey, Biscuit Love

 "First stop, breakfast.
 Nashville has some of the BEST breakfast and brunch spots I have ever tried.
 Pancake Pantry, Milk & Honey and Biscuit Love are all musts, but if you are only spending one day in Nashville -- and if you don’t feel up to the challenge of having four breakfasts -- then The Donut + Dog needs to be your first stop.
 Full disclosure, I initially tried this spot because I thought the “Dog” in “The Donut + Dog” was indicative of a donut spot where you could bring your furry friend.
 They do have a dog-friendly patio (my pup approves), but the “Dog” in the restaurant name is actually referring to dogs of the Oscar Mayer variety.
 This breakfast spot serves donuts, coffee, hot dogs and draft beer."

-For that Perfect Midday Bite: Hattie B’s
+For the Perfect Midday Bite: Hattie B’s

 "Next stop, lunch.
 Every Nashville first-timer has to try Nashville Hot Chicken and a great place to earn your hot chicken wings is Hattie B’s.
 They have heat levels ranging from “Southern” (no heat) to “Shut the Cluck Up” (hot, very hot).
 If you do find that the chicken is a little too spicy, just wash it down with some cobbler and ice cream.
 Problem solved."